FerreroJeremy/tadashi/README.md

 }
 ```

-The monitoring module compute also a graph with the most corrected predictions and the confusion matrice of predictions.
+The monitoring module also compute a graph with the most corrected predictions and the <a rel="matrix" href="https://en.wikipedia.org/wiki/Confusion_matrix">confusion matrix</a> of predictions.
-This can be used later to integrate reinforcement learning in the convolutional neural network as in <a rel="hal" href="https://hal.archives-ouvertes.fr/hal-01829401">ARCADES</a>.
+This can be used later to integrate <a rel="reinforcement_learning" href="https://en.wikipedia.org/wiki/Reinforcement_learning">reinforcement learning</a> in the convolutional neural network as in <a rel="hal" href="https://hal.archives-ouvertes.fr/hal-01829401">ARCADES</a>.

 <p align="center"><img width="900px" src="https://github.com/FerreroJeremy/tadashi/blob/master/doc/graphics.png"></p>